-In connection with the Arena Transactions, on August 31, 2015, Arena Finance and BP LLC entered into a limited liability company agreement in respect of AFHC (the "AFHC LLC Agreement") under which BP LLC was issued Class M units of AFHC which are convertible into Class A units, entitling BP LLC to acquire an equity interest of up to 20% (16.67% on a fully-diluted basis) in AFHC.
+In connection with the Arena Transactions, on August 31, 2015, Arena Finance and Bernard Partners, LLC ("BP LLC"), a limited liability company controlled by certain members of the Arena Group management team, entered into a limited liability company agreement in respect of AFHC (the "AFHC LLC Agreement") under which BP LLC was issued Class M units of AFHC which are convertible into Class A units, entitling BP LLC to acquire an equity interest of up to 20% (16.67% on a fully-diluted basis) in AFHC.
 The Class M units vest equally over 5 years from August 31, 2015 and carry pre-determined escalating conversion prices which are in excess of the price paid by the Company for its investment in AFHC (through Arena Finance).
 A similar agreement was entered into between Arena Origination and BP LLC with respect to AOC.
+No Class M units were converted into Class A units in the year ended December 31, 2016.